Frederic Tudor: Career and family

-Tudor had his first profits in 1810 when his gross sales amounted to about $7,400, then increasing to just short of $9,000; but of that, he only received $1,000 due to the "villainous conduct" of his agent.
+Tudor had his first profits in 1810 when his gross sales amounted to about $7,400, then increasing to just short of $9,000; but of that, he received only $1,000 owing to the "villainous conduct" of his agent.
 At this point, his personal debts far outweighed his income and he spent parts of 1812 and 1813 in debtor's prison.
 By 1815, however, he had managed to borrow $2,100, both to buy ice and to pay for a new ice-house in Havana.
 It was a double-shelled structure, twenty-five feet square on its outside dimension, nineteen feet square on the interior, and sixteen feet high, holding some 150 tons of ice.
 "Pursued by sheriffs to the very wharf," in Boston, Tudor set sail for Havana on November 1, 1815.

 By 1816, Tudor was shipping ice from Massachusetts to Cuba with ever-increasing efficiency and decided to try his hand at importing Cuban fruit to New York.
 In August of that year, he borrowed $3,000 (at 40% interest) for a shipload of limes, oranges, bananas, and pears, preserving it with 15 tons of ice and 3 tons of hay.
 The experiment ended in disaster as virtually all the fruit rotted during the month-long voyage, leaving Tudor with several thousand dollars' worth of new debt.
 Still, he pressed on, opening up new markets in three southern U.S. cities (Charleston, South Carolina; Savannah, Georgia; and New Orleans, Louisiana).

 Tudor spent the next few years experimenting with various kinds of insulation.
 Ice was packed aboard ship with wood shavings, sawdust, or rice chaff on its outside surfaces to insulate it against heat.
 The blocks were also stacked together like well-fitted masonry.
 He constructed icehouses throughout the tropics and created a demand there for cold refreshments.

 By 1825, Tudor was doing well with ice sales, but the difficulty of hand-cutting large blocks limited his company's growth.
 However, one supplier, Nathaniel Jarvis Wyeth, harnessed horses to a metal blade to cut ice.
 Wyeth's ice plow made mass production a reality and allowed Tudor to more than triple his production.